abdomagdy0/Active-Directory-Homelab/README.md

 ![image](https://github.com/abdomagdy0/Active-Directory-Homelab/assets/91535529/d411822f-46d0-4d85-b417-0072864e7c00)
 </p>
 <b>Virtual Box:</b>
-<p>go to https://www.virtualbox.org/wiki/Downloads ,and choose the latest version for your Operating system.
+<p> Go to https://www.virtualbox.org/wiki/Downloads, and choose the latest version for your Operating system.
  <p>Install and open VB, then click on the add icon and select the server iso. </p>
  </p
+   <b>Windows Machines</b>
+  <p> go to https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019 and select the iso 64bit version </p>
-once you install virtualbox, create a new machine.
+once you install Virtualbox, create a new machine.

 ![image](https://github.com/abdomagdy0/Active-Directory-Homelab/assets/91535529/84115a56-a759-47a0-a16a-68c88567f271)
-<p>make sure to set around 2gbs of ram at minimum for Windows server as anything less would not run, I prefer 4-8gbs, and set max cpu cores for your cpu to make the installation process faster. </p>
+<p> Make sure to set around 2gbs of RAM at minimum for the Windows server as anything less would not run, I prefer 4-8gbs and set max CPU cores to make the installation process faster. </p>

-you need to select the one with desktop environment, create custom install and click next, let it install.
+you need to select the one with the desktop environment, create a custom install, and click next, to let it install.
 ![image](https://github.com/abdomagdy0/Active-Directory-Homelab/assets/91535529/d0068d2f-c345-4fb6-a6ea-77b012f17921)

-<p> repeat the process for the windows 10 VM</p>
+<p> Repeat the process for the Windows 10 VM</p>

 <P> Install Guest Additions to make the experience more fluid</P>
 let it install and reboot your machine.
 <p>Now let's setup the internal NIC.
 go to Settings -> network -> Change adapters settings. check which one has a normal IP address for example 10.10.24.3, this one is automatically assigned by the home router. and the second adapter was unable to connect to a DHCP server to get an IP, which is gonna be assigned by us later with the domain controller.select properties -> ipv4 rename Ethernet to Internet and Ethernet 2 to Internal</p>
+<a href="//imgur.com/a/O88oF0c"></a>

-next we gonna rename the pc, click on start and system, click rename this pc, we will just name it DC which stands for doamin controller.
-Restart Your Vm and login with Input CTRL Alt del.
+next, we gonna rename the pc, click on start and system, click rename this pc, we will just name it DC which stands for domain controller.
+Restart Your VM and login with Input CTRL Alt del.